WADO KAI KARATE

-Before the formal beginning of class, one of the instructors or senior students leads warm-ups.
+Before the formal beginning of class, one of our karate instructors or senior students leads warm-ups.
 These are combinations of karate movements, stretches, and conditioning exercises.
-After warm-ups comes the formal beginning of class.

-We begin with bows to the founder of our style, to our teacher, and to our fellow students.
+We formally begin each karate class by acknowledging our founder and showing respect for our instructor and fellow students.
 Next comes a moment of meditation as we recite the dojo precepts.
 We are now physically and mentally prepared for class.

-There is lots of individual attention in every class.
-Students are expected not only to pay close attention to the instructors, but also to their fellow students.
+There is a great deal of individual attention in every class.
+Students are expected to pay close attention to the instructors, and also to their fellow students.